DarielPereira/skills-introduction-to-github/README.md

-rewriting the Readme fie in test branch
+testing branch for the second time